How Toptal® Works

 Choosing the right eCommerce platform can be crucial for building a successful online store.
 There are many choices, but the most widely used are Shopify and Magento.

 The main difference between them is scale.
-Daily sales, products, attributes, customers, and third-party integrations are all factors in choosing an eCommerce solution.
+Daily sales, products, attributes, customers, and third-party integrations are all factors in choosing an eCommerce development solution.

 A store with less than a thousand products, a few orders per hour, and without complex third-party integrations can use a self-hosted or cloud-based eCommerce solution like Shopify.
 They save time and development costs compared with custom platforms, where every detail of the complete structure needs attention.